dopeboy/curriculum-2.0/units/8-array-loop/lessons/2-loop/README.md

 Now we're going to work with loops together.

-* How do I write a loop that iterates 5 times and prints the value of the index each time.
+1. How do I write a `while` loop that iterates 5 times and prints the value of the index each time?
+2. How do I take (1) and convert it to a `for` loop?
-* How do I take that loop and have it terminate after only 3 iterations using a `break` statement?
+3. How do I take (2) and have it terminate after only 3 iterations using a `break` statement?
-* How do I find the length of our array?
-* How do I find the last vegetable in our array?
-* How do I find the last vegetable in any array?
-* How do I add one vegetable to our array?
+4. How do I take (2) and have it skip the third iteration using a `continue` statement?
+5. Let's write an array full of 7 vegetables.
+How do I write a `for` loop that prints out each vegetable?

 ### Independent practice ("You do")

 Write a list of your five favorite songs.
-Then do everything we did with vegetables for your array of songs.
+Then repeat everything that we did with our vegetables with your array of songs.

 #### Exit ticket